Probate Q&A Series

 • Determine the Personal Representative.
 Under G.S.
 28A-6-1, the surviving spouse has first priority to serve as administrator.
 If the spouse declines, next in line are adult children, parents, siblings, and so on.

 • File Petition for Probate.
-Submit a petition to appoint an administrator in the Clerk of Superior Court’s office.
+Submit an application to appoint an administrator in the Clerk of Superior Court’s office.
 Provide the decedent’s death certificate, list of heirs, and any information on assets and debts.

 • Post Bond If Required.
 The clerk may require a probate bond under G.S.
-28A-10-1.
-In many intestate cases, the surviving spouse qualifies for a bond waiver or reduced amount.
+28A-8-1.
+In many intestate cases, the surviving spouse does not automatically qualify for a bond waiver or reduced amount.

 • Obtain Letters of Administration.
 Once the bond is approved, the clerk issues Letters of Administration.
 These documents authorize the administrator to act on behalf of the estate.

 • Inventory and Notice to Creditors.
-File an inventory of assets within 90 days of appointment under G.S.
-28A-13-2.
-Publish a notice to creditors in a local newspaper and mail notice to known creditors.
+File an inventory of assets within 3 months of appointment under G.S.
+28A-20-1.
+Publish a notice to creditors and mail notice to known creditors.

 • Identify Heirs and Calculate Shares.
 North Carolina’s intestacy rules in G.S.
 29-14 govern distribution.
-When the decedent leaves a surviving spouse and children of the marriage, the spouse receives the first $35,000 of personal property, plus one-half of the remaining personal property and real estate.
-The children share the other half equally.
+When the decedent leaves a surviving spouse and one child, or the descendants of one deceased child, the spouse receives the first $60,000 of personal property, plus one-half of the remaining personal property and one-half of the real property.
+If the decedent leaves a surviving spouse and two or more children, or the descendants of two or more deceased children, the spouse receives the first $60,000 of personal property, plus one-third of the remaining personal property and one-third of the real property.

 • Settle Debts and Expenses.
 Pay valid funeral expenses, administration costs, and creditor claims in priority order under G.S.
-28A-15-1.
+28A-19-6.
 Do not distribute any assets until creditor deadlines lapse or claims resolve.

 • Distribute Remaining Assets.
 After debts and taxes, distribute assets to the heirs according to the intestacy formula.
 Confirm each heir signs receipts to close the estate.